ssadler/hoek/specs/bet.md

 * Players only need to hold a single value token i.e. units of KMD.
 * Only the Dealer needs to hold PANGEA.
 They may obtain this token via [atomic swap exchange](https://komodoplatform.com/en/barterdex).
 * No new domain specific evaluation functions in value chain KMD (but we may introduce general purpose functions).
-* Minimal data overhead in value chain KMD.
-* On-chain dispute resolution protocol for impartial evaluation of states.
+* On-chain dispute resolution protocol for when things go awry.

 ## Contract Security